-Matagorda, Texas has approximately 58 miles of beach.
-23 miles of the beach east of the Colorado River is open to vehicles.
-The remaining 35 miles of beach is west of the Colorado River and only accessible by boat, kayak, canoe or other watercraft.
 On the East side there are trash cans on the beach for the first 3 miles.
 The first 8 miles of beach beyond the dunes is private property.
 After 8 miles, it is state property behind the dunes and there are lots of trails you can explore.
 Watch out for rattlesnakes if you are walking in the dunes and grasses.
 Driving in the dunes and damaging the native grasses is illegal so stay on the established trails or the beach.
-Check out the Emergency Info page before you go.

 Directions

 There are two entrances to Matagorda beach.
 To get to the main beach entrance from Matagorda, go south on FM2031 for approximately 7 miles.
 Turn left onto the public beach access road (there is a sign).
 Drive until the road ends at the beach.
-You can drive onto the beach or park in the parking lot at the entrance.
+You can drive onto the beach or park at the bathrooms.
 To get to Jetty Park, continue straight on FM2031 past the beach access road.
 FM2031 dead ends into Jetty Park next to the Matagorda Nature Park.
 There is a beach entrance on the west side of the parking lot.
 To access the beach east of Jetty Park you can drive under the Pier when the tide is low enough.
 Watch your clearance when you go through.

 Camping on Matagorda Beach

 Camping on the beach is welcomed in Matagorda and there are no additional fees to camp.
-You can camp anywhere on the beaches in Matagorda county including Jetty park for up to 72 hours.
+You can camp anywhere on the beaches in Matagorda county including Jetty park and west beach for up to 72 hours.
 Tents and RVs are permitted but beware of the soft sand if you are bringing an RV.
 See below for information on parking areas if you do not or can not drive onto the sand.

 Driving on Matagorda Beach

 You will need an annual $10 Matagorda County Beach Vehicle Permit in order to drive onto Matagorda Beach.
 You can buy one at most local merchants or at the beach entrance during the summer.
 The sand on Matagorda Beach can be very soft so drive with caution.
 If you do not have a 4×4 vehicle you are cautioned against driving onto the beach at all most of the time although the county does grade the beach entrance during the summer.
 Yield to traffic headed off the beach and anyone with their hazards on – they could have an emergency.
 The beach is a state highway and all normal driving regulations apply.
-The speed limit on the beach is 15mph.
+The speed limit on the beach is 20mph.
 Do not drive in the dunes.
 It is illegal and damages our island causing beach erosion.
 You are permitted to follow an established trail through the dunes and into the marsh area, but stay on the trail and do not damage the native grasses.
 Beware of the Matagorda mud back there.
 It can be deeper and thicker than it looks and could take a tank to get you out.
 Check out our page on beach driving tips before you go.
 See the Emergency Info page for towing info if you get stuck on the beach.
 It is expensive to get a 4×4 tow truck to Matagorda Beach.
 Make sure to check out the beach rules & regulations before you go.

 Swimming